pegvin/aunty.sh/README.md

 # aunty.sh
-This simple script uses `ffmpeg` to capture/record your screen.
+This simple POSIX-shell compliant script uses `ffmpeg` to capture/record your screen.
 You can either record your X11 session or TTY.

 ---
 ## Usage